anonaddy/addy.io/source/self-hosting.md

 sudo service rspamd restart
 ```

-You can use view the Rspamd web interface by creating an SSH tunnel by running the following command on you local pc:
+You can view the Rspamd web interface by creating an SSH tunnel by running the following command on your local pc:

 ```bash
 ssh -L 11334:localhost:11334 johndoe@example.com